A Pretty Flower Fairy Crown for Every Day!

-The crowns are adjustable making the crowns easier to fit.
-General head size for a 3-5-year-old is 20”, for a 6 – 10 years old is 21” inches; if making a crown for a specific little girl you can always measure first to be sure.
+I did some looking online and found these general head size guidelines to make the flower crowns.
+The general head size for a 3-5-year-old is 20”, and for a 6 – 10 years old is 21” inches; if making a crown for a specific little girl you can always measure first to be sure.

 Take 3 lengths of floral wire.
 Make a loop at one end of two of the wires.